Optometry with Independent Prescribing MOptom

 Additional costs

-Travel and accommodation costs for clinical placements, located across the Scottish region:
+In years 1-4, you will be responsible for travel and accommodation costs for clinical placements, located across the Scottish region:

-• Clinical tunic and badge for wearing to clinical skills sessions (approx £25)
+• Clinical tunic and badge for wearing to clinical skills sessions (approx. £25)

-• Optometry equipment (retinoscope, ophthalmoscope, volk lens) at an estimated cost of £1500 (the optometry team will provide opportunites for the purchase of discounted equipment directly from suppliers).
+• Optometry equipment (retinoscope, ophthalmoscope, volk lens) at an estimated cost of £1500 (the optometry team will provide opportunities for the purchase of discounted equipment directly from suppliers).
 Equipment optional in years one and two, but compulsory for year three

 • Supplementary items (pen torch, frame ruler, occluder etc) cost approximately £50 and are to be purchased prior to the commencement of clinical skills in semester two, year one